cgcouto/MDsim/README.md

 # MDsim

+## NEW: MDSimApp!

+Thanks to this new visualization branch you can now view simulation results in real time!
+This feature was implemented using the wxwidgets GUI library.
+As long as you have wxwidgets installed and wx-config is on your system-wide repository (I did this through a make install) the Makefile should let you build and run the app.

+Some future goals for this project (which will be done in the visualization-dev branch for now):

+* Rewrite initial particle configuration code in C++, which would remove the need for txt files
+* Use the wxWindow and wxButton classes to let the user adjust the size of the sim window, angle of the particles, particle spacing, and more
+* Allow the user to draw the borders of the subgrain shape they wish to simulate

+The following paragraphs go into detail on the original scope of the MDsim project, currently found in the main branch of the repo.
+Read on if you're curious...

 ## Introduction

 Welcome to MDsim!
 The goal of this project was to translate the original MDsim code from MATLAB to C++ to improve sim performance.
 It was written during the summer of 2022.
-These simulations function similarly to MDsim in MATLAB, but the implementations differ in a few choice areas.
+These simulations function similarly to our MDsim class in MATLAB, but the implementations differ in a few choice areas.

 ## Overview

 Let's start by walking through how a single frame of sim is formed.
 The code starts by generating neighbor lists.
-A neighbor list is a 2D array where each row correspond to the index of a particle in the simulation and the row entries are the particles in the general vicinity of the row particle.
+A neighbor list stores (in some form) which other particles are 'close enough' to each particle in the simulation.
 These neighbor lists are vital because they make resolving collisions much more efficient.
 Instead of checking your particle against every other particle in the sim, you only check it against the particles in its neighbor list.

 Once we have neighbor lists, we will do ten steps of Brownian motion and collision resolution.
 Doing the Brownian motion involves adding some random displacement to each of the particle positions, with the displacement drawn from a normal distribution set by sim parameters.
 Resolving collisions involves going through the neighbor lists, retrieving particle positions, and checking distances.
 If the distance is less than a particle diameter, the particles must be overlapping, and we give them a slight nudge away from each other to resolve this.